carrierdown/mutateful/README.md

 > &mdash; Matt Black, co-founder of Ninja Tune & Coldcut.

 ## Concept
-`mutateful` reimagines Ableton Live's session view as a spreadsheet-like live coding setup.
-You add formulas to dynamically shuffle, arpeggiate, constrain, scale, retrigger, and otherwise transform clips in myriad ways.
-Formulas operate on other clips and/or textual inputs to produce new clips.
-Unlike most experimental sequencers, `mutateful` leverages Live's built-in sequencing functionality, allowing you to use any existing MIDI clip as a source of fresh inspiration.
+`mutateful` transforms Ableton Live's session view into a live coding environment similar to a spreadsheet.
+It allows you to create formulas for shuffling, arpeggiating, constraining, scaling, retriggering, and transforming clips in various ways.
+These formulas use other clips and/or textual inputs to generate new clips.
+By utilizing Live's built-in sequencing functionality, mutateful allows you to use any existing MIDI clip as a starting point for new creative ideas.

 ## Installing

-Go to the [latest release](https://github.com/carrierdown/mutateful/releases/latest) for installation instructions and download links for Windows and macOS.
+Visit the [latest release](https://github.com/carrierdown/mutateful/releases/latest) for installation instructions and download links for Windows and macOS.

 ## See it in action